MAIF/shapash/docs/tutorials/tuto-encoder02-using-columntransformer.rst

 ==========================

-This tutorial shows how to use ColumnTransformer to reverse data preprocessing and display explicit labels
+This tutorial shows how to use ColumnTransformer to reverse data preprocessing and display explicit labels.

-Data from Kaggle `Titanic <https://www.kaggle.com/c/titanic>`__
+We used Kaggle's `Titanic <https://www.kaggle.com/c/titanic/data>`__ dataset.

+Content :

-This Tutorial: - Encode data with ColumnTransformer - Build a Binary Classifier (Random Forest) - Using Shapash - Show inversed data
+- Encode data with ColumnTransformer
+- Build a Binary Classifier (Random Forest)
+- Using Shapash
+- Show inversed data

-We implement an inverse transform function for ColumnTransformer based on column position.
+We want to implement an inverse transform function for ColumnTransformer based on column position.

-So, the top-Transform feature obtain after the ColumnTransformer shouldn’t be sampled.
+The top-Transform feature obtained after the ColumnTransformer shouldn’t be sampled.

 .. code:: ipython